Things invariably have their time and for Artificial Intelligence (AI) that empahtically seems to be right now. But why is that?

 Not soon, probably.

-For now it seems the limits of the 'make things bigger' approach to AI won't be reached for a while.
-This month Microsoft CTO Kevin Scott suggested it will continue to accelerate exponentially for a while yet:
+For now it seems the limits of this 'make things bigger' approach to AI won't be reached for a while.
+This month Microsoft CTO Kevin Scott suggested that such scaling would continue to accelerate exponentially for some time yet:

 If you looked at all of the great milestone achievements in artificial intelligence...over the past 15 years...there was one commonality with every breakthrough thing - and it was that it used maybe an order of magnitude more compute than the previous breakthrough [Source]